 A simple homemade sugar scrub can help soothe irritation and prevent ingrown hairs from forming.
 To make your own, mix half a cup of sugar with half a cup of coconut or olive oil.
 Apply a small amount to the affected area and gently scrub in a circular motion.

 You may find that daily exfoliation is too harsh for your skin, so exfoliate every other day to start.
 Shop for pre-made sugar scrubs

-If you have an aloe vera plant, all you have to do to enjoy its nourishing benefits is break off a piece of its leaf.
+If you have an aloe vera plant, all you have to do to enjoy its is break off a piece of its leaf.
 Squeeze the plant’s essence directly onto the affected area and gently massage it into your skin to soothe inflammation.